State Trade Expansion Program

 What is STEP?

-The State of Wyoming has State Trade Expansion Program (STEP) Grant funds for international marketing events occurring through September 29, 2026.
-STEP is funded in part through a grant from the U.S. Small Business Administration (SBA) and is administered by the Wyoming Business Council (WBC).
+The State of Wyoming has State Trade Expansion Program (STEP) Grant funds available to support Wyoming businesses with international marketing events.
+STEP is administered by the Wyoming Business Council (WBC) and funded in part through a grant from the U.S. Small Business Administration (SBA).

 The goals of STEP are to increase the number of small businesses that export, increase the value of exports, and increase the number of small businesses exploring significant new trade opportunities.
 Participants must meet SBA eligibility requirements and be based in Wyoming to participate in STEP-funded programs.